MahmoudFayed/RingWebAppOnHeroku/README.md

 Demo : http://testring.herokuapp.com

+# Usage

-To use this project and deploy it
+To use this project and deploy it on Heroku

 (1) Create Heroku account